zilvernet/scriptserver-watchtower/README.md

 The scriptserver runners options are located in: `/opt/script-server/conf/runners`.
 The scripts that the runners use for their different features are located in: `/opt/script-server/conf/scripts`.
+The configuration ini files should be placed in: /opt/script-server/conf